-The Application must be for a minimum of such number of Equity Shares that the Application Amount exceeds ₹ 2,00,000 and in multiples of [•] Equity Shares thereafter.
-An Application cannot be submitted for more than the Net Issue Size.
-However, the maximum Application by a QIB investor should not exceed the investment limits prescribed for them by applicable laws.
-Under existing SEBI Regulations, a QIB Bidder cannot withdraw its Application after the Issue Closing Date and is required to pay 100% QIB Margin upon submission of
+The Application was required to be for a minimum of such number of Equity Shares that the Application Amount exceeds ₹ 2,00,000 and in multiples of 3,000 Equity Shares thereafter.
+An Application could not be submitted for more than the Net Issue Size.
+However, the maximum Application by a QIB investor should not have exceed the investment limits prescribed for them by applicable laws.
+Under existing SEBI Regulations, a

-Application.
+QIB Bidder could not withdraw its Application after the Issue Closing Date and is required to pay 100% QIB Margin upon submission of Application.

-In case of revision in Applications, the Non-Institutional Bidders, who are individuals, have to ensure that the Application Amount is greater than \gtrless 2,00,000 for being considered for allocation in the Non-Institutional Portion.
+In case of revision in Applications, the Non-Institutional Bidders, who are individuals, had to ensure that the Application Amount was greater than ₹ 2,00,000 for being considered for allocation in the Non-Institutional Portion.

-Bidders are advised to ensure that any single Application from them does not exceed the investment limits or maximum number of Equity Shares that can be held by them under applicable law or regulation or as specified in this Red Herring Prospectus.
+Bidders were advised to ensure that any single Application from them did not exceed the investment limits or maximum number of Equity Shares that could be held by them under applicable law or regulation or as specified in the Red Herring Prospectus and this Prospectus.

-The above information is given for the benefit of the Bidders.
-The Company and the BRLM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Red Herring Prospectus.
-Bidders are advised to make their independent investigations and ensure that the number of Equity Shares applied for do not exceed the applicable limits under laws or regulations.
+The above information was given for the benefit of the Bidders.
+The Company and the BRLM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Prospectus.
+Bidders were advised to make their independent investigations and ensure that the number of Equity Shares applied for did not exceed the applicable limits under laws or regulations.